TheEightBot/enterprise-application-patterns-using-maui/dependency_injection.md

-The registration of types that require dependency injection should be performed in a single method in an app, and this method should be invoked early in the app\'s lifecycle to ensure that the app is aware of the dependencies between its classes.
+The registration of types that require dependency injection should be performed in a single method in an app, and this method should be invoked early in the app's lifecycle to ensure that the app is aware of the dependencies between its classes.
 In the eShopOnContainers mobile app this is performed by the ViewModelLocator class, which builds the IContainer object and is the only class in the app that holds a